Dr. Jeremy Fox

-IN SUMMER 2016, Jeremy will coordinate the THIRTEENTH Annual SMV Vocal Jazz Camps around the U.S. and Canada.
-He also co-conducts several weeklong workshops designed especially for choral directors each summer called The Jazz Harmony Retreat.
+In Summer 2019, Jeremy will coordinate his 16th Annual SMV Vocal Jazz Camps around the U.S. and Canada.
+He also is in his 10th year co-conducting workshops designed to empower vocal/choral directors each summer called The Jazz Harmony Retreat.

-Jeremy’s new album “With Love” (Jazzbill Records) was released in Spring of 2014.
+Jeremy’s album “With Love” (Jazzbill Records) was released in Spring of 2014.
 It features big band and orchestral arrangements for a phenomenal line-up of singers, including Kevin Mahogany, Kate Reid, Kate McGarry, Lauren Kinhan and Peter Eldridge (from the New York Voices), Anders Edenroth (from the Real Group), Derek Fawcett, Rose Max, Wendy Pedersen, and Sunny Wilkinson.
-It is available on iTunes and Amazon– but you may also order it HERE.
+It is available on iTunes and Amazon– but you may also order a physical copy on this website.
 His arrangement of "All My Tomorrows" featuring orchestra and Kate McGarry was nominated for "Best Arrangement – Instruments and Vocals" at the 57th Annual Grammy Awards.